aranfatih/react-express-mongodb/README.md

-# React-Redux-Express
-Boilerplate of React, Express, MongoDB, Passport and Axios.
+# Boilerplate of React, Express, MongoDB, Passport and Axios.

 # Features